Have you ever heard of Do Something Syndrome?

 Plus, in addition to being more receptive to new ideas, this quiet time in the car also allows me to make more connections between ideas.

-Something about the unstructured but semi-active nature of driving allows me see all kinds of normally unrelated ideas “next to eachother” and then make unexpected connections.
+Something about the unstructured but semi-active nature of driving allows me to see all kinds of normally unrelated ideas “next to each other” and then make unexpected connections.

 3. Schedule time to think.